waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > headers
 > ) -> UndeployedResponseV2 \| UndeploySubmittedResponseV2

-Remove Webscript Version
+Remove Model Version

-Deprecate, undeploy and/or remove a <em>webscript</em> version.
-By default, a `DELETE`    * _deprecates_ the webscript version(s): they are no longer included in listings by default.   * _undeploys_ the webscript version(s) with delay: the function can no longer be invoked, the small delay allows     other services to discover the removal.   * _removes_ the version(s) from the plug registry.
+Deprecate, undeploy and/or remove a <em>model</em> version.
+By default, a `DELETE`    * _deprecates_ the model version(s): they are no longer included in listings by default.   * _undeploys_ the model version(s) with delay: the function can no longer be invoked, the small delay allows     other services to discover the removal.   * _removes_ the version(s) from the plug registry.
 Use `?force=true` to immediately _undeploy_ and _remove_ without delay.
-Use `?undeploy=true` to undeploy, but keep the webscript version registered in a `undeployed` state.
+Use `?undeploy=true` to undeploy, but keep the model version registered in a `undeployed` state.
 An `undeployed` version can later be restored by a _rebuild_ action.

 ### Example